-- Some Dissertation Chairs require students to complete a manuscript option-students should have a conversation with their Chairs around Dissertation expectations as early possible. - Some international students are required by their sponsoring government to complete a Traditional Dissertation-it is the student's responsibility to know the requirements of the sponsoring agency and to communicate that to the Chair early in the program. - The Manuscript Option Dissertation should not be viewed as an easier option; it is simply a different way of completing the competencies of the program and making an important contribution to the advancement of science in a way that maximizes timely publication of that research.
-Both types of dissertations are required to meet the standard of publishable and impactful research with comparable scope. - Given the publication requirement of the Manuscript Option Dissertation, it is strongly advised that students who choose this option submit their first manuscript for publication no later than the second year of their program of study.
-Students should also only consider this option when their Chair has a strong record of publication. - Dissertation Chairs may consider additional factors in their decision to advise the student to choose one option over another.
+• Some Dissertation Chairs require students to complete a manuscript option-students should have a conversation with their Chairs around Dissertation expectations as early as possible.

+- Some international students are required by their sponsoring government to complete a Traditional Dissertation-it is the student's responsibility to know the requirements of the sponsoring agency and to communicate that to the Chair early in the program. - The Manuscript Option Dissertation is a different way of completing the competencies of the program and making an important contribution to the advancement of science in a way that maximizes timely publication of that research.
+Both types of dissertations are required to meet the standard of publishable and impactful research with comparable scope. - Given the publication requirement of the Manuscript Option Dissertation, it is strongly advised that students who choose this option submit their first manuscript for publication no later than the second year of their program of study. - Dissertation Chairs may consider additional factors in their decision to advise the student to choose one option over another.